DeepExtremes/minicube-generation/COMPONENTVERSIONS.md

 * Top line of data is not empty anymore
 ### 2.1
 * Changed link to landcover map after renaming of auxiliary data set
+### 2.2
+* Fixed typo that prevented the previous version from working

 ## copernicus_dem
 ### 1.0